-In many cases, the distinction between a simple traffic infraction and the criminal offense of vehicular homicide is difficult to determine.
-The criminal charge of vehicular homicide was created by the Florida legislature to cover the gap between manslaughter under Florida Statute Section 782.07 and the criminal offense of reckless driving.
-McCreary v.
-Florida, 371 So.2d 1024 (Florida 1979).
+The criminal charge of unintended vehicular homicide was created by the Florida legislature to cover the gap between manslaughter under Florida Statute Section 782.07 and the criminal offense of reckless driving under Florida Statute Section 316.192.

-However, not every car accident in which someone is killed should result in a criminal prosecution or conviction for Vehicular Manslaughter in Florida.
-Before such a conviction can occur the prosecutor generally must prove beyond all reasonable doubt that the driver is guilty of negligence as defined in the vehicular homicide statute under Florida law.
-Jackson v.
-Florida, 100 So.2d 839 (Florida 1st DCA 1958).
-If reckless conduct can not be proven as required under Florida law, then the defense should win a motion to dismiss prior to trial or a motion for directed judgment of acquittal at trial for the offense of vehicular homicide.
+Not every car accident that results in someone being killed will result in sufficient evidence to support a conviction for vehicular manslaughter in Florida.
+Before a reckless driving conviction can occur, the prosecutor generally must prove beyond all reasonable doubt that the driver is guilty of negligence as defined in the vehicular homicide statute under Florida law.

 Jury Instruction for Vehicular Homicide under Florida Law

 The standard jury instruction under Florida law for vehicular homicide require that prior to the defendant being found guilty of the offense, the jury must find that he operated the motor vehicle in a reckless manner likely to cause the great bodily injury or death to another person.

 The prosecutor in Florida is not generally required to prove, however, that the person arrested intended to harm or serious injure another person.

 “The death which proximately resulted from the activities of three persons engaged in the unlawful activity of drag racing made each of the active participants equally guilty of the criminal act which caused the death of the innocent party.”
 Jacobs v.
 State, 184 So.2d 711, 716 (Fla.
 1st DCA 1966).